Criminal Offences (Misuse of Digital Technologies and Services) (Consolidation) Bill

 Overview

-This bill aims to consolidate existing laws on digital crime, improve training for law enforcement, and establish guidelines for digital service providers to reduce the misuse of digital technologies for criminal activities.
-It also mandates reviews of current legislation and the creation of a code of conduct for online services.
+This bill aims to consolidate existing laws related to digital crime into a single Act, improve training for law enforcement, and establish guidelines for digital service providers to combat the misuse of digital technologies for criminal activities.

 Description